GnnXemplar: Exemplars to Explanations -- Natural Language Rules for Global GNN Interpretability: Methodology

 \subsection{Coverage Maximization}

-We aim to identify a subset of $b$ \textit{exemplar nodes} that collectively offer the broadest coverage over the training set in the \gnn embedding space. \begin{defn}[Exemplar Set] Let the representative power of a set of exemplar nodes $\mathbb{A} \subseteq \CV$ be defined as: Here, $\text{\rknn}(v)$ denotes the reverse $k$ nearest neighbors of node $v$ in the \gnn embedding space.
+We aim to identify a subset of $b$ \textit{exemplar nodes} that collectively offer the broadest coverage over the training set in the \gnn embedding space. \begin{defn}[Exemplar Set] Let the representative power of a set of exemplar nodes $\mathbb{A} \subseteq \CV$ be defined as: {